ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

    :language: java
    :datafile: turtleClassesBooleans

    We can also use == to test if two reference values refer to the same object.
 What will the code below print out?
 Try to guess before you run it!
-Here we are testing if the Turtles yertle and myrtle refer to the same object in memory.
+Here we are creating two separate Turtle objects called juan and mia.
+They do not refer to same object or turtle.
+Then, we create a reference variable called friend that is set to mia.
+The turtle mia will have two ways (references or aliases) to name her -- she's both mia and friend, and these variables refer to the same object (same Turtle) in memory.
    ~~~~
    import java.util.*;
    import java.awt.*;